aiven/devportal/docs/products/kafka/kafka-connect/index.rst

 Apache Kafka represents the best in class data streaming solution.
 Apache Kafka Connect allows integrating Apache Kafka with the rest of your data architecture with a configuration file which defines the source and the target of your data.

-Get started with Aiven for Apache® Kafka Connect
+Get started with Aiven for Apache Kafka® Connect
 ------------------------------------------------

 Take your first steps with Aiven for Apache Kafka Connect by following our :doc:`getting-started` article, or browse through our full list of articles: